Skip to content

 What is the best way to get from Tallinn Airport to the city?

-Tram 4 runs directly from the airport to the city centre in 17 minutes; fare €1.50 with the Bolt app or contactless card tap.
+Tram 4 runs directly from the airport to the city centre in roughly 20 minutes; fare €1.50 with contactless tap or €2 cash from the driver.
+Frequency is 10—15 minutes in peak hours.
+A second airport branch has been added in early 2026 to improve turnaround.
 A Bolt taxi is €6—9 and takes 10 minutes.
 There is no reason to use the airport taxi rank or pre-booked transfers.
 TLL is consistently voted “cosiest airport in Europe” — the transit experience is proportionally untraumatic.

 Is the Old Town worth visiting or is it just for tourists?